cchurch/api-docs/source/includes/_api_annotation.md

 ## Overview
 <!--===================================================================-->

-The Annotation service allows to push data (valid Json, can include HTML elements) into the event stream to add additional information about a camera/video.
+The Annotation service allows to push data (including HTML elements) into the event stream to add additional information about a camera/video.
 Annotations are associated with a device and a timestamp

 <aside class="notice">Annotations are subject to normal retention logic and as such will be discarded when the annotated time has exceeded retention</aside>

-<aside class="success">This service will continually be extended</aside>

 <!--===================================================================-->
 ## Create Annotation